 Traditional workplace retirement benefits are a key path toward financial security at the end of one's career.
 Yet only one in five independent workers participates in a defined contribution plan due to lack of access.
-This is the most significant barrier to savings for independent workers.29 Providing independent workers access to products already allowed under ERISA and encouraging them to save would do a great deal to close the retirement savings coverage gap, allowing workers to provide for their families while preventing them from having to unnecessarily delay retirement.
-Two such prospects-pooled employer plans (PEPs) and simplified employee pension (SEP) IRAs-are particularly well suited for such adjustments.
+This is the most significant barrier to savings for independent workers.29 Providing independent workers access to products already allowed under ERISA and encouraging them to save would do a great deal to close the retirement savings coverage gap, allowing workers to provide for their families while preventing them from having to unnecessarily coverage gap.

+Providing independent workers access to products already allowed under ERISA and encouraging them to save would do a great deal to close the retirement savings delay retirement.
+Two such prospects-pooled employer plans (PEPs) and single employee pension (SEP) IRAs-are particularly well suited for such adjustments.
 Congress created PEPs in the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019 to allow small businesses and sole proprietors to band together under a single plan.
 These plans offer such groups and workers lower overhead and economies of scale, driving down costs and alleviating administrative burdens.